-Restrictions and Considerations
+Limitations and Considerations Clock Speed Maximum clock speed of HP 64147A 7750/51 emulator is 25MHz.
+This emulator does not support any operation with clock faster than 25MHz.
 Access to Internal RAM Modifying internal RAM or SFR suspends user program execution.
 Trace Internal RAM Read data from the internal RAM or SFR is not traced correctly by the emulation analyzer.
-Note Write data is also not traced correctly, when the following conditions are met: The emulator is used with the M37795 emulation pod.
+Note Write data is also not traced correctly, when the following conditions are met: The emulator is used with the M37780/81/82/83/85/95/96 emulation pod.
 The processor is operating in the memory expansion or microprocessor mode with 8 bit external bus.
+Step Command to Internal RAM Step command to internal RAM area is not available.
 DMA Support Direct memory access to emulation memory is not allowed.
 Watch Dog Timer in Background Watch dog timer suspends count down while the emulator is running in background monitor.
-Step Command with Foreground Monitor Step command is not available when the emulator is used with foreground monitor.
-Step Command and Interrupts When an interrupt occurs while the emulator is ruuning in monitor, the emulator fails to do the first step operation.
-The emulator will display the mnemonic of the instruction which should be stepped, but the instruction is not actually executed.
-The second step operation will step the first instruction of the interrupt routine.
+Step Command with Foreground Monitor Step command is not available when the emulator is used with a foreground monitor.